SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Introduction

 \section{Introduction}

-Networks can be used to model numerous real-world systems, spanning from biological protein interaction networks to social and transportation networks~\cite{lu2011link,costa2011analyzing}.
-By representing a real-life system as a network, it is possible to study network properties, such as the key network nodes, why they are relevant, how sets of nodes group together, and how network nodes are classified~\cite{cai2018comprehensive,bhagat2011node}.
+Networks can be used to model numerous real-world systems, spanning from biological protein interaction networks to social and transportation networks~(\cite{lu2011link,costa2011analyzing}).
+By representing a real-life system as a network, it is possible to study network properties, such as the key network nodes, why they are relevant, how sets of nodes group together and how network nodes are classified~(\cite{cai2018comprehensive,bhagat2011node}).
 The latter task is the focus of this research.
+By using networks to represent real-life systems, we can further explore \emph{interactions between instances} instead of conventional approaches that assume instance independence.

-The problem of node classification has been already considered in the 1990s~\cite{snets}.
+The problem of node classification has been already considered in the 1990s~(\cite{snets}).
 However, it was popularized only in the recent years due to the increase in the available computational power.
-A well-known method capable of node classification is label propagation~\cite{zhu2002learning}, an algorithm that asynchronously assigns labels to neighboring nodes, eventually reaching an equilibrium state that corresponds to the final classification.
+A well-known method capable of node classification is label propagation~(\cite{zhu2002learning}), an algorithm that asynchronously assigns labels to neighboring nodes, eventually reaching an equilibrium state that corresponds to the final classification.
 Albeit efficient, label propagation and similar approaches operate in a relatively na\"ive manner, not accounting for the rich structure of a given network that spans \emph{beyond simple neighborhoods}.
-To mitigate this issue, novel representation learning methods emerged, offering efficient ways of constructing real-valued representations of individual nodes, suitable for down-stream learning such as classification.
+To mitigate this issue, novel representation learning methods emerged, offering efficient ways of constructing real-valued vector representations of individual nodes, suitable for down-stream learning such as classification.

-Contemporary structural node representation algorithms are mostly concerned with the down-stream performance, however, do not emphasize the \emph{interpretability}, which is of utmost importance when the user attempts to understand \emph{why} the system decided to classify a given instance the way it did.
-To mitigate this issue, we developed SNoRe, an algorithm that compares node neighborhoods and is capable of learning interpretable feature sets describing a given node, which can be used to obtain \emph{explanations} of individual predictions, which is an improvement over state-of-the-art low-dimensional, black-box node representations.